mapmanager/mapmanager.github.io/_posts/2015-04-20-stackdb-options-panel.md

  - **User Type**.
 Display annotation tags with an annotations user type.

- - **Stack centric annotation index**.
+ - **Stack Centric Annotation Index**.
 Display annotation tags with the stack centric annotation index.
 Annotations are given an index within a stack in the order they are created.
 Deleting an annotation will result in all later annotations to have their annotation index decremented.

  - **Map Run Index**.
 Display annotation tags with their map centric 'run' index.